 Roasted Bell Peppers

 A great way to extend the life of peppers when you've been over-enthusiastic at the market is to roast them.
-While red peppers are what are most often roasted, green peppers also benefit from the same treatment.
+While red peppers are most often roasted, green peppers also benefit from the same treatment.
 They're easy to prepare either under the broiler or over a gas flame, and once roasted and peeled, they freeze beautifully.
 Pull them out and use them in salads, soup, quiche, or even salsa.

 03 of 04